Travel Nurses May Aid Regional Nursing Shortages

 Bok said as more underserved patient populations gain access to quality healthcare, hospitals will need to respond appropriately by onboarding nurses who can communicate effectively with culturally diverse groups – something traveling nurses are accustomed to.

-"Take for instance an RN that has worked multiple assignments in Florida, a state that is home to hundreds of cultures from around the world.
+"Take for instance an RN that has worked multiple travel assignments in Florida, a state that is home to hundreds of cultures from around the world.
 This travel nurse is an asset to any hospital located in and around coastal cities, ethnic communities and tourist centers.
 The ability to quickly adapt and be culturally sensitive are traits inherent to experienced nurse travelers," Bok said.

 States experiencing the highest nurse shortages in 2012 include those known for disparate ethnic groups, such as California, Florida, Texas, New York and New Jersey.
 The fast growing number of baby boomers in these states combined with fewer nurses entering the workforce has created a demand for healthcare that continues to outpace the number of available RNs.